-Finally, the timeline is all dependent on both the buyers’ and sellers’ calendar.
+Finally, the timeline is all dependent on both the buyers’ and sellers’ calendars.
 If the sellers need to remain in their home for 60 days after they accept your offer, you’ll have to wait to sign the papers and take ownership.
 Such delays will be agreed upon when you sign the initial contract, so you shouldn’t have any last-minute surprises.

 Time Needed on Closing Day

-Finally, underwriting is finished, the sellers have completed repairs, and you’re at last closing on a house.
-The lender, title company, and all parties will agree to a date and time that will give all parties adequate time to complete paperwork.
+Finally, underwriting is finished, the sellers have completed repairs, and you’re closing on a house at last.
+The lender, title company, and all parties will agree to a date and time that will give everyone adequate time to complete paperwork.
 On closing day, both the buyers and sellers and their agents will gather – typically at a title company office – to complete the paperwork and seal the deal.
 After that, the home legally becomes yours.

 Expect closing to take 1-2 hours, but leave time in your schedule to account for possible complications.